University of Rome La Sapienza

 Financial Support

-Merit- and need-based scholarships available.
-Details on uniroma1.it.
-KALINGAEURO guidance.
+Merit- and need-based scholarships available via uniroma1.it.
+KALINGAEURO provides guidance.

 Admissions & Notable Features